machine-programming/assignment-3/README.md

    - Specify the visual theme: dark/light, colors, animations
    - Ask for CSS effects, animations, and hover effects

 3. **Important**: Don't modify the test-related parts of the instruction!
-The UI tests expect:
+The UI tests expect a main file named `index.html`.
-   - Main file named `index.html`
-   - Specific elements for testing (the instruction tells you which ones)

 4. **Back up your work**: Before running, copy the directory somewhere safe so that they can be later recovered:
    ```bash